 At the time, I had always assumed that everything on Amazon.com was sold by, well, Amazon.
 WRONG!
 As it turned out, the vast majority of items sold on Amazon are sold by small businesses run by everyone from young entrepreneurs to families!

-In comes the golf brush.
-Yes, that’s right, a golf brush.
+In comes the golf tool.
+Yes, that’s right, a golf tool.
 My idea was that this could be a test run at the business and see where it went.
-After some digging, I realized that there were very few golf brush sellers on Amazon so I immediately went to work finding a supplier overseas.
+After some digging, I realized that there were very few golf tool sellers on Amazon so I immediately went to work finding a supplier overseas.
 After some negotiating, product testing, and landing my preferred factory, I placed my first order and had it shipped by airplane to an Amazon warehouse where it would be sold to my first customer!

 This ignited a passion in my gut like you wouldn’t believe.
 I knew I was onto something with this business.
-As the sales grew, I expanded the color offerings and soon became the #1 seller of golf brushes on Amazon!
-It was surreal to see the “#1 seller” badge on our golf brush listing.
+As the sales grew, I expanded the color offerings and soon became the #1 seller of golf tools on Amazon!
+It was surreal to see the “#1 seller” badge on our golf tool listing.

 As time went on (while also working at my corporate job), I moonlighted at this and started expanding into new products and categories on Amazon.
 Since I wasn’t paying myself any money yet, all the profits continued to be funneled back into the business so I could buy larger and larger purchase orders to keep up with my ever expanding sales.